Nationals vs. Cubs Player Props Betting Odds

 |1

-- Keibert Ruiz has collected 26 hits with four doubles, two home runs and eight walks.
-He has driven in nine runs.
+- Jeimer Candelario has collected 27 hits with seven doubles, four home runs and seven walks.
+He has driven in 14 runs.

 |Opponent